African Queen (1792 ship): Career

 African Queen first appeared in Lloyd's Register (LR) in 1793 with Williams, master, J.Anderson, owner, and trade Bristol–Africa.
-It gave her origin as Folkestone and her build year as 1783.
+It gave her origin as Folkestone and her launch year as 1783.
 She had been rebuilt in 1785, and had undergone lengthening and a "good repair" in 1791.
-However, the 1796 volume amended the build year to 1780.
+However, the 1796 volume amended the launch year to 1780.

-1st slave voyage (1792–1793): Actually, African Queen left Bristol on her first slave trading voyage on 16 January 1792.
+1st voyage transporting enslaved people (1792–1793): Actually, African Queen left Bristol on her first voyage to acquire and transport enslaved people on 16 January 1792.
 She left with 37 crew members and enlisted three more on 3 March on the African coast.
-She had arrived at Old Calabar on 17–18 March, and she acquired her slaves there.
-While she was acquiring slaves, at least 21 crew members died, including two captains in succession.
+She had arrived at Old Calabar on 17–18 March, and she acquired captives there.
+While she was acquiring captives at least 21 crew members died, including two captains in succession.
 Captain Samuel Stibling died on 14 May, and Captain Hamet Forsyth, who had replaced Stribling, died on 1 October.
 While African Queen was on the coast she employed two smaller vessels, Dragon, and Fame, as ship's tenders.

 African Queen sailed from the coast of Africa either on 10 October or 11 November.
 Captain James Lloyd, who had replaced Forsyth, died at sea on 1 December; Captain Long, originally her third mate, took command.
 She arrived at Montego Bay, Jamaica, on 18 January 1793.
-She had embarked 330 slaves and she landed 214, for a mortality rate of 35%.
-At Montego Bay she discharged three crew men and enlisted two.
+She had embarked 330 captives and she landed 214, for a mortality rate of 35%.

+Of the 116 captives that died, 78 had died before African Queen could stop at Dominica for refreshments; 38 died on the leg between Dominica and Jamaica.
+She had spent eight months on the coast, much of it during hot weather.
+Both then and during the voyage the loss of crew members, including the ship's surgeon, meant that sanitation measures fell behind and captives could not be brought on deck for air.
+After African Queen arrived at Kingston it took several days before she could dock.
+In the twelve days before the captives were sold, another 11 captives died.
+One captive was identified as "pawn", that is, he had been pledged as security by a merchant in Africa, and so legally was not property of the vessel's owners.
+The young man remained on board African Queen to go to Bristol, and from there, eventually back to Africa.
+The sale of the remaining 202 captives took three days.
+The 65 men, 74 women, five adolescents, and 58 children sold for £7,800; James Rodger's, the vessel's owner had invested an initial £10,650 in the voyage.

+At Montego Bay African Queen discharged three crew men and enlisted two.
 She left Jamaica with 19 crew members.
 She left on 11 March and arrived back at Bristol on 6 May.